itsoulos/OnePC/README.md

 # OnePC
-OnePc: A software for portable parallel genetic algorithms
+OnePc: A software for portable parallel genetic algorithms The main purpose of OnePC is to create a parallel genetic algorithm for function minimization using the well known Island technique, where each machine denoted as client, runs a a local genetic algorithm with separate sub-population.
+The machine denoted as server gathers from clients periodically the best discovered minimum.
+The software is implemented in ANSI C++ using QT Library in order to be portable in any operating system.
+More information about the software can be found in the documentation page of the software http://itsoulos.teiep.gr/OnePCSite/